upcontent/UpContent-Marketing/content/post/introducing-upcontent-2.md

 ## But Wait, There's More!

+**Important Update: This giveaway is now closed.
+Stay tuned for future opportunities for prizes!**

 In honor of all of the excitement, we're giving away **the Utimate Content Marketer's Toolkit**: a full year's access to THREE of our favorite content marketing tools.
 One lucky winner will receive:

 {{<figure src="/images/giveaway-winnings.png" title="" alt="UpContent Giveaway Prize" caption-top="false">}}